 It begins as a cold (mucus, sneezing, sore throat, slight fever) and from the fourth day on, it spreads to the bronchi.
 This stage usually lasts between 5 and 7 days, although sometimes the cough persists for another week or two.

-- Has difficulty breathing, or makes wheezing noises when breathing
+- Has difficulty breathing or makes wheezing noises when breathing

-- Some also have frequent vomiting
+- Some also experience frequent vomiting

 And if so, what about breastfeeding?

-The baby will probably need oxygen and a nasogastric or orogastric tube may be placed until he or she gets better and is able to eat on his or her own again.
+The baby will probably need oxygen, and a nasogastric or orogastric tube may be placed until he or she gets better and is able to eat on his or her own again.